kittylyst/lwjgl2/doc/modifications.md

 Most of these are just conversions from DOS line endings to Unix, but there are some minor code changes.

+The source / release of Java 6 has been updated to version 8.

 In particular, a couple of functions require a postback onto the UI thread (see https://github.com/libsdl-org/SDL/issues/3507)

 Also, the type JAWT_MacOSXDrawingSurfaceInfo is gone, and JAWT_DrawingSurfaceInfo should be used instead.